 If you take blood thinners, you need to be careful about how much vitamin K you get.
 You also need to be careful about taking vitamin E supplements.
 Vitamin E can interfere with how vitamin K works in your body.
 Ask your health care provider for recommendations about these vitamins.

 There are different types of vitamin K. Most people get vitamin K from plants such as green vegetables, and dark berries.
 Bacteria in your intestines also produce small amounts of another type of vitamin K.

-- Protect Your Baby from Bleeds: Talk to Your Healthcare Provider about Vitamin K (Centers for Disease Control and Prevention) - PDF
+- Protect Your Baby from Bleeds: Talk to Your Healthcare Provider about Vitamin K (Centers for Disease Control and Prevention) Also in Spanish

 - Vitamin K (Harvard School of Public Health)

 - Vitamin K deficiency bleeding of the newborn (Medical Encyclopedia) Also in Spanish

 - ClinicalTrials.gov: Vitamin K (National Institutes of Health)